Eric Bogle: Career

 Bogle taught himself to play guitar and joined a skiffle and rock band.
 He was the leader of Eric and the Informers in Scotland.
 His early influences were Lonnie Donegan, Elvis Presley and Ewan MacColl.
 He turned to folk music prior to emigrating to Australia – his first written songs concerned his parents.
 One of these, "Leaving Nancy", which sang of the day he left home for Australia, being the last time he saw his mother Nancy, was often covered, most notably by the Dubliners and the Fureys.
 When living in Canberra he joined the local folk music scene and performed occasionally.

 Several of his most famous songs tell of the futility or loss of war.
-Prominent among these is "And The Band Played Waltzing Matilda", written in 1971, later covered by Joan Baez, The Pogues, June Tabor and many more.
-The lyrics recount the experiences of a member of the Australian and New Zealand Army Corps (ANZAC) in the Battle of Gallipoli.
+Prominent among these is "And The Band Played Waltzing Matilda", written in 1971, later covered by Joan Baez, the Pogues, June Tabor and many more.
+The lyrics recount the experiences of a member of the Australian and New Zealand Army Corps (ANZAC) at the Battle of Gallipoli.
 It has also been interpreted as a reaction to the Vietnam War.

 Another of his best-known songs, "No Man's Land", is also World War I-themed.
 This song is commonly known as "The Green Fields of France", a title it was first given by the Fureys and which has subsequently been used in many further cover versions.
 The song refers to the traditional Scottish song "Flowers of the Forest" being played over the grave of a World War I soldier.
 Bogle deliberately gave the dead soldier an Irish name ("Willie McBride") as a counter to the anti-Irish sentiment prevalent in Britain during the 1970s.
 The song has been covered by Alex Beaton (with "A Scottish Soldier" from The Water is Wide), Plethyn ("Gwaed ar eu Dwylo" (Blood on their Hands), sung in Welsh from "Blas y Pridd"), Hannes Wader ("Es ist an der Zeit" (It is the Time)), and Dutch folk band Wolverlei as "14-18".
 American folk singer Charlie Zahm also has a version on his album Festival Favorites, as does American folk singer Robert Marr on his 2011 album Celticism.
 The lyrics from the song were referred to by former British prime minister Tony Blair in 2003 as his favourite anti-war poem.